 Sure, the deceased have the right to be farewelled in a way they would approve of and that is symbolic of who they were as a person (in Big’s case, I can only assume the stark, white conceptual space represented the fact that he was emotionally unavailable and dead inside long before he mounted that Pelton) it would have been better for the show to just get to the funeral scene without Carrie’s snobbery in the lead-up.

-The fact that, at the height of the pandemic, bodies were being stored in freezer trucks outside of hospitals and interred in pine caskets in mass graves (after dying alone) due to lack of space, made Carrie’s insistence that Big’s send-off look like it was lifted from the pages of an obscure Scandinavian design magazine feel very tone-deaf to me.
+The fact that, at the height of the pandemic, bodies were being stored in freezer trucks outside of hospitals and interred in pine caskets in mass graves (after dying alone) due to lack of space, made Carrie’s insistence that Big’s send-off look like it was lifted from the pages of an obscure Scandinavian design magazine feel incredibly tone-deaf to me.

 They Now Brunch in Midtown